 - Volunteers are expected to clarify their next scheduled visit time before leaving the school

 - Scheduled volunteers are subject to background checks.
-It is the policy of Danville Lutheran School that all volunteers are required to have background checks.
+It is the policy of Trinity Lutheran School that all volunteers are required to have background checks.

 - Scheduled volunteer names are annually shared with the Board of Education.

 Be Informed - Physical and Behavioral Indicators of Child Abuse

 Bruises and welts on the face, lips, mouth, torso, back, buttocks, or thighs in various stages of healing.

 - Bruises and welts in unusual patterns reflecting the shape of the article used (i.e., electric cord, belt buckle, or in clusters indicating repeated contact.